swoop-inc/modelo/README.md

 Let's see how to run a Mustache template in a chain of DataFrame transformations.

+Let's create some fake data with information on dogs.

 ```scala
 import spark.implicits._
 val dogs = Seq(